 resource groups

 Microsoft has invested in data centers across the globe.
 For the purpose of this lab and others we will choose a single data center and use that throughout.
-Whilst this is not mandatory, it's relevant for a number of reasons.
+While this is not mandatory, it's relevant for a number of reasons.

 you're charged egress costs on data leaving a data center

 intra-datacenter routing is faster and doesn't need to cross the internet

+some services require that related services be in the same data center

-In this lab we'll typically choose the "North Europe" location but it's important to choose the data center location closest to you.
+In this lab we'll typically choose the "North Europe" location in the examples but it's important to choose the data center location closest to you.

 The following shows the available data centers.
 Microsoft has Azure data centers in China too which are not shown on this list.